 Combination tablets may save money.
 Lisinopril with hydrochlorothiazide is half price if you buy as the combination.
 However, some combination tablets are actually more expensive.
 Ask your Pharmacist about the most cost effective way to purchase your blood pressure medications.

 Pill splitting can sometimes save money.
 Ask your Doctor and Pharmacist to ensure your medication is suitable for cutting.
 If it is you could potential cutting your prescription costs in half.
 Checkout the video I made about pill splitting?

 5. Discount Cards

 If your medications are already on a $4 dollar list a discount card isn’t going to do much.
 However, sometimes discount cards can save money.
+I offer one here, or just take a screen shot of the information on this page, or I will mail you one.
+Check prices here.
 Please do your research and just present the pharmacy with one card.
 It takes time to type the card information into your pharmacy file and each time the pharmacy transmits a claim to the discount card they are usually charged a fee.